IMU Temperature Calibration¶

 the –tclr option enables the use of the TCLR messages from the log instead of the IMU log messages.
 The TCLR messages record the exact filtered data used in the online calibration process.
 This is useful for debugging

 the –log-parm option enables an additional set of graphs showing the IMU data with corrections applied using existing INS_TCAL parameters from your log file.
 This allows you to compare the new calibration against a previous temperature calibration

 Factory Temperature Calibration¶

-On flight controllers based on the STM32F7 and STM32H7 microcontrollers we support storing temperature calibration parameters in persistent storage in the boards bootloader sector.
+On autopilots based on the STM32F7 and STM32H7 microcontrollers we support storing temperature calibration parameters in persistent storage in the boards bootloader sector.
 This allows the calibration parameters to persist even with a complete parameter reset, including changing firmware type.
-This allows a vendor to ship flight controllers pre-calibrated from the factory which is a great convenience for users.
+This allows a vendor to ship autopilots pre-calibrated from the factory which is a great convenience for users.